vemonet/shapes-of-you/README.md

 > Checkout the [docker-compose.yml](/docker-compose.yml) file to see how we run the Docker image.

+---

-## Index shapes files ⛏️
+## Index the files ⛏️

+Requirements: Python 3.6+

 This script is run every day by the `.github/workflows/index-shapes.yml` workflow

-Run the Python script to retrieve the shapes from various popular Git registries API:

-* GitHub GraphQL API
-* GitLab API
-* Gitee API

-The script generates RDF data, which is automatically published to the publicly available triplestore by the GitHub workflow.
+The Python script retrieves shapes files from various popular Git services API (GitHub GraphQL API, GitLab API , Gitee API), and generates RDF data.
+The RDF data is then automatically published to the publicly available triplestore by the GitHub workflow.

-You can find the scripts and requirements in the [`etl`](https://github.com/vemonet/shapes-of-you/tree/main/etl) folder.
+You can find the python scripts and requirements in the [`etl`](https://github.com/vemonet/shapes-of-you/tree/main/etl) folder.

-Use this command to locally define the `GITHUB_TOKEN` and `GITLAB_TOKEN` environment variable required to run the script:
+Use this command to locally define the `GITHUB_TOKEN` and `GITLAB_TOKEN` **environment variables required** to run the script (you might need to adapt on Windows):

 ```bash
 export API_GITHUB_TOKEN=MYGITHUBTOKEN000